-On the basis of prior studies [2,9], it was decided participants would be asked to report observations of the air temperature, cloud coverage, and wind speed and direction, which are important meteorological variables [19].
+On the basis of prior studies [1,5], it was decided that participants would be asked to report observations of the air temperature, cloud coverage, and wind speed and direction, which are important meteorological variables [11].
 Consideration of these objectives led to two design criteria that NEWEx needed to fulfil.
 Firstly, as NEWEx would ask participants to make multiple observations of up to four parameters, it was necessary that these observations be practically achievable for those unfamiliar with weather measurements, and also that a simple and efficient means was provided to report the observations to NEWEx.
 Secondly, NEWEx would be more successful from a public engagement perspective if the results were communicated back to the participants quickly and clearly, immediately demonstrating the value in their contributions.
-Therefore it was necessary that the NEWEx analysis could be completed quickly.
-It was decided to attempt to process the NEWEx data in close-to real-time and that, to achieve this, all of the required analysis should be prepared and automated in advance, such that during the eclipse our efforts could be focussed on reporting the results.
+Therefore, it was necessary that the NEWEx analysis could be completed quickly.
+It was decided to attempt to process the NEWEx data in close to real time and that, to achieve this, all of the required analysis should be prepared and automated in advance, such that during the eclipse our efforts could be focused on reporting the results.

-The internet clearly provides the simplest and most efficient means for participants to report their results, although there are a large variety of ways through which such a system could be implemented.
+The Internet clearly provides the simplest and most efficient means for participants to report their results, although there are a large variety of ways through which such a system could be implemented.
 Given the resources available to NEWEx, a Google Form provided the best option for data collection, as it was free, easy to configure and could certainly handle the total volume and throughput of submissions that NEWEx could reasonably expect to receive.
-Design and development of the NEWEx web-form is discussed in an accompanying publication [18].
-The core of the NEWEx processing system was developed in the Python programming language, as it has all the necessary functionality to both interface with the Google Form to access the data, perform the data analysis and produce and upload the graphical outputs to the internet.
-Prior to 20 March, this system was tested with synthetic submissions to the web-form, such that we were confident that NEWEx would operate smoothly and in close-to real-time during the eclipse.
+The design and development of the NEWEx webform are discussed in an accompanying publication in this issue [7].
+The core of the NEWEx processing system was developed in the Python programming language, as it has all the necessary functionality to interface with the Google Form to access the data, perform the data analysis, and produce and upload the graphical outputs to the Internet.
+Prior to 20 March, this system was tested with synthetic submissions to the webform, such that we were confident that NEWEx would operate smoothly and in close to real time during the eclipse.

-In developing the web-form it was decided that it should be designed so that a participant could report all their observations over the eclipse period in one submission.
+In developing the webform, it was decided that it should be designed so that a participant could report all their observations over the eclipse period in one submission.
 In comparison to providing a submission for each round of observations, this would reduce the labour required by the participants and make engagement with NEWEx more achievable.
-After several design iterations, the parameters to be observed were discretised into classification windows, as were the observation times, such that multiple observations could be submitted via a matrix of radio-buttons for each parameter (see Section 2B and Figure 2 in [18]).
-We now briefly describe the scale and range that was used to classify each parameter.
+After several design iterations, the parameters to be observed were discretized into classification windows, as were the observation times, such that multiple observations could be submitted via a matrix of radio buttons for each parameter (see section 2b and fig. 1 in [7]).
+We now briefly describe the scale and range that were used to classify each parameter.